oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         {dependencies}.
-Assuming that your submit script (here sbatch) outputs the generated job id to the first stdout line, {dependencies} will be filled with space separated job ids this job depends on. (default:
+Assuming that your submit script (here sbatch) outputs the generated job id to the first stdout line, {dependencies} will be filled with space separated job ids this job depends on.
+Does not work for workflows that contain checkpoint rules. (default:
                         False)
   --jobscript SCRIPT, --js SCRIPT
                         Provide a custom job script for submission to the